tinxx/MiThermometer2MQTT/README.md

 ## Props

-It was only possible to get the app up and running within under two day because there were excellent examples.
+It was only possible to get the initial release up and running within under two day because there were excellent examples and the libraries in the first place.
 Kudos to everyone who was involved in getting this out to us!

 - The Bluetooth part is based on the example `BLE_scan` from [Arduino core for the ESP32](https://github.com/espressif/arduino-esp32), ported to Arduino ESP32 by Evandro Copercini.